Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Stoking memories like embers and warming herself at the heat. - **Robert Charles Wilson, Spin**
 - The young were still entitled to believe that the world’s problems always had clear solutions. - **Alastair Reynolds, Absolution Gap**
 - It is not enough that we do our best; sometimes we must do what is required. - **Winston Churchill**
+- You want an answer, the answer is you need to walk down the road to see where it goes.
+Life rarely makes itself clear, so if you wait for the perfect solution you will just keep on waiting. - **Reddit**
+- Some lessons have to be experienced to be learned. - **James Clear**
+- Live now, not later.
+- The worthwhile run is never the short one. - **M.L.
+Wang, Blood Over Bright Haven**
+- Old and young, we are all on our last cruise. - **Robert Louis Stevenson**
+- The hardest battles are given to the strongest soldiers.
+- If there is no wind, row. - **Latin adage**
+- Every man dies, not every man truly lives. - **Braveheart 1995**
+- Those who were seen dancing were thought to be insane by those who could not hear the music. - **Friedrich Nietzsche**
+- Some people choose to see the ugliness in this world.
+I choose to see the beauty. - **Dolores Abernathy, Westworld**
+- Who's the person you're afraid you're becoming?

 ## Culture